 The SSE Recruitment Exam is held by the Railway Recruitment Board.
 The projected minimum and maximum age limits for applying for the position are 20 and 34 years, respectively.
 There will be a written exam, a medical test, and a round of document verification.
 The RRB SSE Salary Packages differ depending on the position.
 According to the previous year’s RRB JE/SSE recruitment notification, the salary structure for RRB SSE Junior Engineer Group ranged from Rs.
 9300 to Rs.
 34800.

-Every year, the Assistant Engineer (AE) and Junior Engineer (JE) examinations are held for selecting qualified individuals for administrative and technical positions in the organizations’ many departments.
-AE JE exams are administered at both the state and central levels.
+Every year, the Assistant Engineer (AE) and Junior Engineer (JE) examinations are held to select qualified individuals for administrative and technical positions in the organisation’s many departments.
+State and central governments conduct the AE JE exams.
 Every state advertises jobs for assistant engineer and junior engineer positions independently.
 Interested AE JE candidates must keep an eye out for job postings on the official dashboards and websites.

 - MPPSC AE/JE